 In basic terms, a legal separation addresses the same issues that raised in divorce cases, including distribution of assets and debts as well as matters pertaining to children.
 The only real distinction between a legal separation order and a divorce decree is that a divorce degree include provision terminating the marriage.
 By definition, a marriage does not end in a legal separation proceeding.

 If you have completed the judicial process for a legal separation, you may have some questions about your status.
-As an important aside, you are best served by retaining legal counsel to address issues associated with a legal separation.
-By taking such a course, you are in the best position to protect your important rights and interests.
+As an important aside, you are served by retaining legal counsel to address issues associated with a legal separation.
+By taking such a course, you are in the position to protect your important rights and interests.

 Many people have questions related to financial matters at the conclusion of a legal separation proceeding.
 For example, with a legal separation in place pursuant to a court order, you may now wonder how to file your income taxes.